 Full recovery after knee arthroscopy will depend on what type of problem was treated.

-Recovery from simple procedures is usually fast.
+Recovery from simple procedures is fast in most cases.
 You may need to use crutches for a while after some types of surgery.
-Your doctor may also prescribe pain medicine.
+Your provider may also prescribe pain medicine.

 If you also have arthritis in your knee, you will still have arthritis symptoms after surgery to repair other damage to your knee.

 Phillips BB, Mihalko MJ.
 Arthroscopy of the lower extremity.
 In: Canale ST, Beaty JH, eds.
-Campbell's Operative Orthopaedics.
+Campbell's Operative Orthopaedics .
 12th ed.
-Philadelphia, PA: Mosby Elsevier; 2012:chap 51.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 51.